 A: Twice a year, Spring and Fall.
 Each individual “show” has its own dates, so here’s how I like to think about the dates of the complete event: Take the final weekend as a starting point and backtrack three weeks from there.

 OLD PROS’ NOTE: For those of you who know the flow of the show and know when you like to go, take heed!
-Show dates are different this fall – be sure you know what will be open when.
-For example, the Prom is not during the same week as Marburger.
+Show dates are different again this spring – be sure you know what will be open when.
+For example, the Big Red Barn Original Show is not the same week as Marburger.

-The Fall 2017 shows will get going earlier this year, as early as the week of September 11.
-This week will be set-up week; it’s the time to go if you want to tromp around the fields by yourself, hunting for wholesale level bargains as the vendors unpack.
+The Spring 2018 shows will get going as early as the weekend of March 17.
+These first seven days will be set-up week; it’s the time to go if you want to tromp around the fields by yourself, hunting for wholesale level bargains as the vendors unpack.
 Lots of high end dealers and savvy retailers shop the late days of this week.
-The weekend of September 15-17 will be a good one, with many of the venues opening up.

-NEWCOMERS’ NOTE: One of the best “shows” is known as The Original Round Top Antiques Fair or Big Red Barn.
-For Fall 2017 it will be open September 25-30.
-Folks who Google “Round Top Antiques Show” often land on their show’s webpage and get the wrong impression that the entire Round Top Antiques Show is only those dates and only at that venue.
-Journalists also make that mistake and print those dates in their publications/blogs/etc. You will definitely find everything up and running those dates, but they are by far the busiest, most traffic-y and most overwhelming.
-The entire event takes place over at three to four weeks, with a rolling open of different fields and shows over that time.
-Antiqueweekend.com has the a fantastic calendar I know of for specific venue dates during the show so look there to see what will be open when.
-Or download the calendar from Round Top Texas Life and Style at roundtop,com.
+Easter Sunday is April 1 this year.
+Most of the dealers/fields will be business as usual that day, but you may find that some of the local businesses or restaurants will be closed for the holiday.
+The following week, starting Monday, April 2 is the last week of the show and is also a fun time to go.
+All of the major shows (except for Marburger) will still be going strong.
+Zapp Hall will be open with the Junk Gypsy Prom scheduled for April 5.
+The Original Round Top Antiques Fair or Big Red Barn will be open April 2-7.
+Big Red Barn is of the best “shows” but PLEASE NOTE: Folks who Google “Round Top Antiques Show” often land on this show’s individual web page and get the wrong impression that the entire Round Top Antiques Show is only open a few days days at that one venue.
+Journalists also make that mistake and print those dates in their publications/blogs/etc. You will definitely find everything up and running those dates, but they are just the last days of the show.
+As I’ve explained here, the entire Round Top Antiques Show takes place over at three to four weeks, with a rolling open of different fields and shows over that time.
+Antiqueweekend.com has the a best calendar I know of for specific venue dates during the show, so look there to see what will be open when.
+Or download the calendar from Round Top Texas Life and Style.
 Their calendar also includes dates and details on the extra bits like after hours dinners, special opening parties, late shopping nights, etc.

 Q: Where do I stay?